SamuelGuaimaB/Ingenieros-Paralelos/README.md

   </tr>
 </table>

 The Raspberry Pi 4 Model B is a credit card-sized, single-board computer.
-It functions as a fully operational, low-cost computer capable of desktop computing, media streaming, home automation, and robotics, while using only a fraction of the power of a standard desktop.
-This piece of hardware acts as the brain of the car, with software capable to process the view of the web camera, deciding which is the most appropriate action to execute, according the scenery, to later let our microcontroller perform it.
+It functions as a fully operational, low-cost computer capable of desktop computing, media streaming, home automation, and robotics, while using only a fraction of the power of a standard desktop. <b>This piece of hardware acts as the brain of the car, with software capable to process the view of the web camera, deciding which is the most appropriate action to execute, according the scenery, to later let our microcontroller perform it</b>.

 <hr>